dhth/ghx/README.md

   -T, --theme <STRING>       Theme to use [default: dark] [possible values: light, dark] -h, --help                 Print help (see more with '--help')
 ```

+🔑 Authentication
+---

+You can have `ghch` make authenticated calls to GitHub on your behalf in either
+of two ways:

+- Have an authenticated instance of [gh](https://github.com/cli/cli) available
+  in your `PATH` (recommended).
+- Provide a valid Github token via the environment variable `GH_TOKEN`